 Disability benefits are a critical source of income for many Pennsylvanians.
 However, the application process is daunting and challenging.
 The majority of initial claims are denied.
 One of the main reasons is a lack of sufficient medical evidence.
-If you are applying for SSDI or SSI, call Young, Marr & Associates at (215) 515-2954 to get experienced legal representation.
+If you are applying for SSDI or SSI, call Young, Marr, Mallis & Associates at (215) 515-2954 to get experienced legal representation.

 Information Your Doctor Should Include in a Medical Statement in Pennsylvania